tlhutch/test-playbooks/docs/test_plans/features/35_ansible_performance.md

 ```
  SELECT event, LEFT(profiling_data, <char length of profile data to allow>) FROM main_jobevent WHERE job_id=<job id of interest> AND profiling_data != '{}';
 ```

+### Data is not allways collected

+_NOTE_ because data is only collected every so often (at writing every 0.25 seconds), sometimes no data will be collected.
+Instead of an empty dictionary, though, we should see a dictionary with the data keys but with empty lists of measurements such as: `{"cpu": [], "memory": [], "pids": []} `